exercism/csharp/exercises/concept/equality/.docs/instructions.md

 Implement `Authenticator.AreSameFace()` to check that two faces match.

-Add equality reoutines for the `FacialFeatures` class.
+Add equality routines for the `FacialFeatures` class.

 ```csharp
 Authenticator.AreSameFace(new FacialFeatures("green", 0.9m), new FacialFeatures("green", 0.9m);